WilliamTjonndal/IT3212/assignment3/Group 25.md

 `Radial Basis Function Support Vector Machine` came in second with 76.6% accuracy. `RBF SVM` does not scale as well as `Random Forest` with the number of samples and features, so it does not fully explore complex interactions as efficiently as `Random Forest`.\
 `Multilayer perceptrons` come after with an accuracy of 75.9%.
 Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize as well.\
 The `Logistic regression` models comes in fourth place with an accuracy 75.7%.
 We believe that dropout risk depends not only on linear interactions, meaning linear models like `Logistic regression` cannot capture them as well.
 Finally, `Decision Trees` come in last place with an accuracy of 67.9%.
-A single `Decision Tree` performs the worst most likely because it cannot<h1 style="color:green;">TODO: finish paragraph</h1>
+A single `Decision Tree` performs the worst most likely because it is a high-variance model, so even small changes in the training data can lead to very different trees which makes its predictions unstable and prone to overfitting.

 Bagging emerged as the strongest overall approach because the student-performance dataset contains noise and overlapping class boundaries (Dropout and Enrolled overlap in terms of features).
 All of this benefits from the variance reduction that comes from using bagging.
 Despite this, bagging did not completely resolve the bias models had towards "Graduate".\
 Once again `Random Forest` performed the best, because it already implements bagging in addition to bootstrap sampling by design.\